But that’s not what he finds when he looks outside.

 Adam yawned a large, long yawn.
 “Where should I sleep?” he asked.

 “You’ll use the second bedroom and the bathroom right across the hall from it.
 There’s a king-size bed, and you can use the dresser and the closet for your things.
 The bathroom has clean towels and a washcloth, and there are body wash and shampoo in the shower.
-I put the hairdryer in the bottom drawer.”
+I put the hairdryer in the bottom drawer under the sink.”

 “Is it okay if I sleep in Eric’s T-shirt and boxer briefs?”